BW Sculptoris

 BW Sculptoris was discovered in 1997 by two teams.
 Abbott et al. discovered it with ROSAT as RX J2353.0-3852.
 Augusteijn & Wisotzki discovered it independently in the Hamburg/ESO survey with the ESO 1.52 meter telescope and it was originally designated HE 2350–3908 (it received its variable star designation, BW Sculptoris, in the year 2000).
 Both authors noted the low mass transfer.
 Earlier mass ratios hinted at a low mass donor and Neustroev & Mäntynen were able to narrow down the mass of the white dwarf to 0.85±0.04 Solar mass and the mass of the donor to 0.051±0.006 Solar mass (53.4±6.3 Jupiter mass), making the donor a brown dwarf.
 BW Sculptoris is a candidate period bouncer.
-This is an evolutionary stage of a cataclysmic variable in which a donor star looses enough mass to evolve into a substellar object or brown dwarf.
+This is an evolutionary stage of a cataclysmic variable in which a donor star loses enough mass to evolve into a substellar object or brown dwarf.
 This occurs together with a decrease of the orbital period until the period reaches 70–80 minutes, at which point the period increases again.
 It is suspected that BW Sculptoris already passed this minimum and that the orbital period will increase in the future.